TankMermaid/practical-bacterial-bioinfo/reveal/outline.md

 # "Who's there?": Practical bacterial phylogenetics
-Scott Olesen (Williams '10; MIT PhD '16)
+Scott Olesen

 ---

-# A brief note about me, in case you're interested in a scientific training
+# A brief note about me (in case you're interested in a scientific training)

 - 2006-2010: Williams, BA (physics)
 - 2010-2012: University of Cambridge, Masters (theoretical physics and computational chemistry)